Simosuchus

-Simosuchus (meaning "pug-nosed crocodile" in Greek, referring to the animal's blunt snout) is an extinct genus of notosuchian crocodylomorphs from the Late Cretaceous of Madagascar.
+Simosuchus is an extinct genus of notosuchian crocodyliforms from the Late Cretaceous of Madagascar.
 It is named for its unusually short skull.
 Fully grown individuals were about 0.75 m in length.
-The type species is Simosuchus clarki, found from the Maevarano Formation in Mahajanga Province, although some fossils have been found in India.
+The type species is Simosuchus clarki, found from the Maevarano Formation in Mahajanga Province, although one isolated multicuspid tooth of this genus was discovered in Kallamedu Formation of India.

 The teeth of S. clarki were shaped like maple leaves, which coupled with its short and deep snout suggests it was not a carnivore like most other crocodylomorphs.
 In fact, these features have led many palaeontologists to consider it a herbivore.